 6. Not Upselling and Not Providing Additional Resources and Opportunities to a Customer

-Let’s say the customer doesn’t take advantage of that upsell at that point of checkout.
-Maybe they need time, they want to evaluate the product, they don’t want to spend more at that exact moment.
-They want to get the first product and see if it’s actually great.
+Let’s say the customer doesn’t take advantage of the upsell.
+Maybe they need time, want to evaluate the product, don’t want to spend more at that exact moment, or they want to get the first product and see if it’s actually great.

 7. Not Asking for Referrals

-And to tap on to not asking for referrals, not asking for reviews.
+The same goes for not asking for reviews.
 Both of those are essentially one in the same, depending on the type of business.
 You found a customer, you acquired them, they trust you enough for them to give you their email address or contact information or more money.

 And they’ve made their purchase.
 They’re happy with it.
 By not asking for them to share their experience with someone or to offer an opportunity for them to promote your brand.
 It’s a huge loss, essentially.
 You’re missing the opportunity for them to do your marketing for you.